asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

  Now you can paste the relevant markup in your HTML file.
 Now you can get any WP content into your HTML files.

+ You can find a thorough list of most blocks here: [Gutenberg Blocks - a complete list of all ...](https://gogutenberg.com/blocks/).

  ## Include Header